akothen/Hydride/backends/llvm/docs/LangRef.rst

 *no-op cast* because it always changes bits.
 Use ``bitcast`` to make a *no-op cast* for a floating-point cast.
 The conversion is performed on lane positions below the explicit vector length and where the vector mask is true.
-Masked-off lanes are ``poison``.
+Masked-off lanes are undefined.

 Examples:
 """""""""